Acknowledgements

 * * user detect duplicate expenses avoid accidentally double-tracking a payment

-* * student managing multiple categories tag expenses by category organize and search for them easily later
+* * student managing multiple categories tag transactions by category organize and search for them easily later

 Use cases